 For More Information on Claiming Children on Your Tax Returns

 While this information can shed some light on the process for filing your tax returns after a divorce, some circumstances can prove to be more complex.
 For instance, if you and your ex-spouse split all responsibilities evenly in cases of shared custody, deciding on who claims the children on tax returns can get ugly.
-It’s better to have legal experts involved to help determine who will be labeled as the custodial parent.
+It’s better to have an experienced RI divorce attorney to help determine who will be labeled as the custodial parent.
 For more information on how to handle your taxes this season, contact an experienced divorce lawyer for assistance.